IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

 <div>
 <select name="select_var" id="select_var">
     <option value="ladder">Happiness score or subjective well-being</option>
-    <option value="social">Someone to count on in times of trouble (social support)</option>
+    <option value="social">Someone to count on in times of trouble (Social Support)</option>
     <option value="corrupt">Perception of corruption</option>
 </select>
 </div>

 <div class="ladder explanation">
-It is the national average response to the question of life evaluations.
-The English wording of the question is "Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
+It is the national average response to the question: "Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?"
 </div>

 <div class="corrupt explanation">
-The measure is the national average of the survey responses to two questions: "Is corruption widespread throughout the government or not" and
+The measure is the national average responses to two questions: "Is corruption widespread throughout the government or not?" and
 "Is corruption widespread within businesses or not?"
 The overall perception is just the average of the responses.
 </div>

 <div class="social explanation">